A Thief in the Night (film): Background

-Filming locations
+Filming

-The movie was filmed entirely on location in Iowa, with scenes being shot in Carlisle, the Iowa State Fair, and at Red Rock dam.
+Principal photography took place entirely on location in Iowa, with scenes being shot in Carlisle, the Iowa State Fair, and at Red Rock Dam.

 Music

-The film's title track I Wish We'd All Been Ready was composed by singer/musician Larry Norman.
-It was performed in the film by The Fishmarket Combo.
-The song also became the anthem of the Jesus movement.
+The film's score was arranged by contemporary Christian music pioneer Ralph Carmichael.
+The film's title track "I Wish We'd All Been Ready", composed by singer and musician Larry Norman, is performed in the film by The Fishmarket Combo, a band made up of local student volunteers.
+The song went on to become the anthem of the Jesus movement.